AleksanderIkleiw/BarcodeGenerator/README.md

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to use the source code of the BarcodeGenerator.

-In the cloned directory do:
+In the cloned directory open a command terminal/bash terminal and type:

-on any linux distribution do:
+on any linux distribution:
 ```bash
 pip install -r $PWD/requirements.txt
 ```

-or on windows do:
+or on windows:
 ```bash
 pip install -r %CD%/requirements.txt
 ```